Chibili/Airline-Passenger-Satisfaction/README.md

 ### V. Data Intepretation

-- Visualisation and presentation of findings.
+- Visualization and presentation of findings.
 - This will involve interpreting the significant variables and coefficient from a business perspective.
+- Practical and actionable insights that can be taken by the airline to improve overall service and customers' satisfaction.